mdbootstrap/mdb-ui-kit/docs/migration.md

 - Simpler selectors
 - Introduced `.bmd-form-group` to provide demarcation for label/input combinations, disconnecting it explicitly from `.form-group` so that they can be used independently.
 - Spec review for sizing
-- Bootstrap removed `.help-block`, MDB added `.bmd-help` class to mark added behaviors.
+- Bootstrap removed `.help-block`, BMD added `.bmd-help` class to mark added behaviors.
 - Inverted marker class to use `.is-filled` instead of `.is-empty` for simpler css matches
 - Bootstrap removed `.form-group-sm` and `.form-group-lg`.  `.bmd-form-group-*` variants added to address sizing combinations of label/input/help
-- V3 MDB `toggle` is now `bmd-switch` for more consistent naming with the spec
+- V3 BMD `toggle` is now `bmd-switch` for more consistent naming with the spec
 - TODO - File Input

 ### [Labels](../material-design/labels)